Resources

 What is Document Control?

-Document control is the pratice of managing documents in a way that ensures their reliability.
-Document control software facilitates this practice through digital control and automation.
+Document control is the practice of managing documents in a way that ensures reliability.

 Automating processes